 - Right to restrict me from processing your personal data.

 - Right to data portability.

-- Right to object to me processing your personal data.
+- Right to object to the processing of your personal data.

 - Rights related to automated decision making including profiling.

 Most of these Rights will apply to your personal data and how it is processed by James Malkin Photography, but some (such as the right to data portability and rights related to automated decision making including profiling) are not relevant to this business at the time of writing.

 4. The data I collect, how I use it and why

 Cookies are small text files that are placed on the hard drive of your computer or device to help the site provide a better user experience.
 In general, cookies are used to retain user preferences, store information for things like shopping baskets, and provide anonymised tracking data to third party applications, in this case Google Analytics.
 As a rule, cookies will enhance your browsing experience.
 However, if you prefer not to receive cookies they can be disabled and removed from within the settings menu of your internet browser.
 I suggest either consulting the help section of your browser or taking a look at the following website About Cookies which offers guidance for disabling and removing cookies from within most modern internet browsers.